Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Numerical simulations

 The LTCN classifier reported an accuracy of 97\% after performing 5-fold cross-validation.
 In this experiment, we set the nonlinearity parameter to 0.8 and the number of iterations to 50 such that we can see what happens when we use more iterations than needed.

 Figure \ref{fig:phishing-weights} shows the behavior of outer weights connecting the temporal states with the decision neurons.
-The reader can notice that in some iterations, the supervised learning algorithm estimates the same weights repeatedly.
-This happens because the LTCN converges to a unique fixed point where the state vectors do not change as the iterations continue.
+In some iterations, the supervised learning algorithm estimates the same weights repeatedly.
+This happens because the LTCN converges to a fixed point where the network's state does not change as the iterations continue.

 Figure \ref{fig:phishing-histogram} displays the histogram for the normalized outer weights.
 It can be noted that weights follow a zero-mean normal distribution, which suggests that the learning algorithm based on the Moore-Penrose pseudoinverse learns sparse weights.
 This desired behavior is unexpected since we did not consider any regularization component when designing the learning algorithm.